Emagic A6|2m

 2. Obtain the firmware files

 The .HEX files shown in the above image are the firmware for the A62m device.
 These files are copyright, so I have not included them in the zip file.
-They are not hard to find on the internet, but every bitstream.HEX file I found using Google was the wrong file.
-Reading various blogs, it seems bitstream.HEX for the A26 has been mistaken as the A62m file of the same name.
+They are not hard to find on the internet, but many bitstream.HEX files I have found are the wrong file.
+(Reading various blogs, it seems bitstream.HEX for the A26 has been mistaken as the A62m file of the same name).
 The A26 file is approx. 190 KB.
 The correct A62m file is approx. 270 KB.

 3. Remove unwanted ".txt" file extension